rganes5/Totality-corp-Assignment/README.md

-# Totality-corp-api-gateway
+# Totality-corp-Assignment
-This is the API-gateway for the micro services built using go-lang.
+This has a api-gateway and a user service.